wags69a/requests-passing-token/README.md

 # requests-passing-token
-Using import requests, capture the access token and pass it to the next "GET" API
+#Use Case Description

-The first part of the script captures the access token.
-My customer token was only good for 120 seconds.
+Using import requests, capture the access token and pass it to the next "GET" API The first part of the script captures the access token.
+My customer token was only good for 180 seconds.

 The second part of the script uses the token to allow access for the get request.